 Compliance with Measuring Requirements for Instantaneous Reserve

-State how the proposal meets the monitoring requirements in the GL-EA-1333 Ancillary Services Testing Requirements document (see the sections relevant to IL), the Procurement Plan, and/or the Code.
-If the requirements are met in an equivalent nature, describe this here.
+State how the proposal meets the monitoring requirements in the Procurement Plan, the Code, and the acceptance criteria in the GL-EA-1333 Ancillary Services Testing Requirements document (see the sections relevant to IL).
+If the requirements are met in an equivalent nature, describe this below, and provide exact values in the table.

-What is the basic algorithm for frequency measurement?
-E.g. Phase Locked Loop (PLL), Zero Crossing?